CGAL/cgal-web/_posts/2024-07-02-Basic_viewer.md

 </div>

 <h4>Status</h4>
 <p>The basic viewer package is already integrated in CGAL's master branch on the <a href="https://github.com/CGAL/cgal/">CGAL GitHub repository</a>, and will be officially released in the upcoming version of CGAL, CGAL 6.0.
+The code was started by Mostafa Ashraf during his 2022 GSoC project, then Guillaume Damiand, who mentored the project, reworked large parts of the package.
 As future work, a version based on GLFW is planned, avoiding the dependency to Qt</p>

 <i class="bi bi-book"></i>
 <a href="https://cgal.geometryfactory.com/CGAL/doc/master/Basic_viewer/index.html">Documentation of the Basic viewer package</a><br>